The latest national and international news from BBC Radio 4.

 Ruth feels left out.

-By Michael Symmons Roberts.
-Conor volunteers to test a new medical sonic scanner.
+Conor volunteers to test a medical scanner which records sounds inside the body.
 (R)

 Helen Mark discovers the little-known Johnsons Island and the community surrounding it.